Dirk Reichardt

-Dirk Reichardt (born September 9, 1964) is a German composer, sound designer and jingle producer.
+Dirk Reichardt (born September 9, 1964) is a German composer, sound designer, jingle producer and pioneer in the field of curative or medico-functional music.
+He is also the founder and managing director of the Hamburg-based production company jamXmusic, specializing in acoustic brand management and sound branding.

 Early life

 Dirk Reichardt discovered his love of the piano at a very early age.
 After many years of private instruction, teaching himself the drums and a number of early band projects, Reichardt finished secondary school in 1985 in Kiel (Germany).
 Later, while studying business administration in London, he worked as a keyboardist and assistant in a recording studio.

 Career

 In 1987, he took his first full-time studio job as an arranger in Hamburg.
+For a short time, he also played keyboards in the band Fex.
+In the 1990s, quickly making a name for himself in the German music and media landscape, Dirk Reichardt established himself as a sought-after keyboardist, arranger, composer, and music producer.
 As a studio keyboardist, he has worked with a variety of artists including Dieter Bohlen, Blue System, Bonnie Tyler, Dionne Warwick, Roy Black, Fun Factory, and Nana, and has co-produced with Danny Shogger and David Parker (Taco).
 At the same time, he worked as an independent producer for radio stations in Germany and throughout Europe.

 In 1998 Dirk Reichardt founded the music production company jamXmusic gmbh, with whom he has produced over 100 jingle packages produced for 75 radio stations in Europe and the USA. jamXmusic is one of the most successful German music production companies in this market.

-In 2004 Dirk Reichardt drew a new type of attention to himself - this time as a composer.
-Alongside his co-composers Stefan Hansen and Max Berghaus, Reichardt was awarded with the German Film Prize (Gold) for the best film score for the soundtrack to Erbsen auf halb 6.
+In 2004, Dirk Reichardt gained recognition as a film composer.
+Alongside his co-composers Stefan Hansen and Max Berghaus, Reichardt received the German Film Award in Gold for Best Film Music for Erbsen auf halb 6 (Peas at Half Past Six).

-Since then, a close collaboration has developed with Til Schweiger, for whom Reichardt has contributed the soundtracks to the film hits Barfuss, Keinohrhasen and Zweiohrküken.
-The soundtrack for Keinohrhasen was the only German film soundtrack to reach platinum, with more than 200,000 copies sold in Germany.
-Reichhardt’s most popular works include “A Rainy Day in Vancouver” and “Emma/Leila’s Theme”, written for piano.
+Over time, Reichardt forged a long-standing creative partnership with renowned German actor, film director, and producer Til Schweiger.
+Together, they crafted the soundtracks for iconic German blockbusters such as Barefoot, Rabbit Without Ears (Keinohrhasen), Rabbit Without Ears 2 (Zweiohrküken), Kokowääh 1 and 2, and the German Original Head Full of Honey (Honig im Kopf), among others, leaving a lasting imprint on the German film music landscape.

+The Rabbit Without Ears original soundtrack became the first and, so far, only German film soundtrack to achieve platinum status for over 200,000 CDs sold in Germany.
+Reichardt's piano compositions "A Rainy Day in Vancouver" and "Emma/Leila’s Theme" rank among his most successful and popular works.